-14 PAY APPEALS PROCEDURE
+11 PAY APPEALS PROCEDURE

-- 14.1 The arrangements for considering appeals on pay determination are set out in Appendix 3 of this policy. - 14.2 This Committee shall have no fewer members than the Pay Committee.
-Members of this committee shall be Governors not previously involved in considering the case.
-Governors who have, or may have, a pecuniary interest must not sit on the Pay Appeals Committee.
-This committee will consider all appeals against pay or salary grading. - 14.3 Employees shall have the right to appeal against decisions of the Pay Committee to the Pay Appeals Committee.
-Such appeals shall be made in writing to the Headteacher/Executive Headteacher, stating the basis of the appeal, within ten school working days of receipt of notification of the decision from the Pay Committee.
-Appeals will normally be heard within twenty school working days of receipt of the request.
-TPAT's HR Team is available for advice. - 14.4 At the meeting of the Pay Appeals Committee, the employee has the right to be represented by a colleague or trade union representative and may present her/his case in writing and/or orally.
-The employee may call witnesses and/or present documents in support of her/his case.
-The School's case will be presented by the Headteacher/Executive Head/Chair of the Pay Committee. - 14.5 Pay appeals decisions are final and binding on both parties and may not be reopened under grievance procedures.
-Grievance procedures should not be used for appeals against pay decisions. - 14.6 The Pay Appeals Committee's decision will be confirmed in writing within five school days of the hearing.
+- 11.1 If pay is withheld as a result of formal capability procedures, employees have the right to appeal against this decision. - 11.2 The Headteacher should establish an Appeals Committee, normally of three governors, to hear the pay appeal. - 11.3 Employees wishing to appeal should write to the Headteacher, stating the basis of the appeal, within ten school working days of receipt of notification from the Headteacher that their pay is being withheld.
+TPAT's HR Team is available for advice. - 11.4 The employee has the right to be represented by a colleague or trade union representative and may present her/his case in writing and/or orally.
+The School's case will be presented by the Headteacher or Executive Head. - Decisions are final and binding on both parties and may not be reopened under grievance procedures.
+Grievance procedures should not be used for appeals against pay decisions. - 11.6 The Pay Appeals Committee's decision will be confirmed in writing within five school days of the hearing.
 The Pay Appeals Committee decision shall be final.

-15 BUSINESS TRAVEL AND EXPENSES
+12 BUSINESS TRAVEL AND EXPENSES